render-as-html · design system

 Reading-shape for plans, specs, briefings.
 Single column with sticky TOC.

 Pick when: plans, specs, essays, meeting notes, anything prose-heavy you'd read paragraph-to-paragraph.
 Max-width: 880px.
-Body: 16px.
+Register: Reading — 17–18px serif.
 Required: sticky TOC, per-section copy, footnote pattern.

 timeline spec'd